MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-extract-insights-azure-ai-language-azure-database-postgresql.md

 ---
 lab:
-    title: 'Extract insights using the Azure AI Language service with Azure Database for PostgreSQL'
+    title: 'Extract insights using the Azure AI Language'
-    module: 'Build AI apps with Azure Database for PostgreSQL'
+    module: 'Extract insights using the Azure AI Language service with Azure Database for PostgreSQL'
 ---

 # Extract insights using the Azure AI Language service with Azure Database for PostgreSQL